hirokoymj/gcp-study-note/study-app/README.md

 - (IAM) gcloud iam service-accounts list
 - (Cloud Function) gcloud functions deploy Hello --http-trigger
 - (Cloud Function) gcloud functions deploy Hello --trigger-topic=mytopic
+- “sudo apt-get install“? sudo apt-get install command is used to download the latest version of your desired application from an online software repository pointed to by your sources.list configuration file and and install that application on your Linux machine.

 # GKE